 Use of information from a rich 3D digital data set allows for rapid prototyping of product via various processes, such as 3D printing.
 A manufacturer may be able to feed 3D digital data directly to manufacturing devices such as CNC machines and to CMM machines for inspection.

 Implementing MBD at the beginning of the product lifecycle and re-using it throughout an organisation and its supply chain enables quick, seamless and cost-effective development and delivery of products.

-The requirement to share CAD data containing MBD content where incompatible CAD systems or incompatible CAD and lightweight viewing systems exists creates a data translation challenge.
+The requirement to share 3D CAD data, containing MBD content, where incompatible CAD systems (or incompatible CAD and lightweight viewing systems) exists, creates a data translation challenge.

 For model-based definition to be effective within large organizations and smaller organizations in the supply chain there is considerable demand for data translation between CAD systems and lightweight formats.
 Not just data translation but data translation that can deliver product manufacturing information to the point of need.

 Theorem’s Translate, Publish and Visualize products support MBD, enabling design and manufacturing to co-exist by efficiently translating data in to a variety of systems.
 The solutions enable specific views to be filtered and processed and enable lightweight viewer applications to save views and sections, and interrogate, annotate and share data.

 If the manufacturing department has the same CAD system as the design department then moving files containing MBD data is straightforward.
 However, if the departments have different CAD systems then moving the data becomes a problem.
 Even when both departments have the same CAD systems the cost of CAD (MBD) licenses can be expensive and so the use of lightweight viewers can reduce the cost of CAD licenses and data storage costs.
 There are a number of lightweight viewing formats available: 3D PDF, 3D XML, CreoView and JT.
 However, if the lightweight viewing format is not from the CAD vendor then data incompatibility is still a problem.